Devastating Testimony At Chauvin Trial: 'I Believe I Witnessed A Murder'

-Category: World Politics Hits: 1If you're not watching the trial of Derek Chauvin, you missed some heartbreaking testimony yesterday that clearly spelled out why the treatment of George Floyd was so egregious, witnesses found it painful to describe even a year later.
+Category: World Politics Hits: 4If you're not watching the trial of Derek Chauvin, you missed some heartbreaking testimony yesterday that clearly spelled out why the treatment of George Floyd was so egregious, witnesses found it painful to describe even a year later.
 "It was told through the lens of eyewitnesses who were literally steps away from George Floyd as he was pinned under the knee of Derek Chauvin and who in some cases now are still haunted by what they saw.
 Six eyewitnesses took the stand, all recounting the scene of George Floyd's death.
 Donald Williams, first on the stand, stood feet away. he was so disturbed he called 911 to report it.
 They played the audio for the court."
 "I called the police on the police," he said.
 Asked why, he responded, "Because I believe I witnessed a murder."
 He spoke at length about how, in light of his martial arts training, he was so alarmed by Chauvin's actions.
 Other young witnesses echoed Williams' feelings, highlighting what they saw has haunted them since May.
 I stayed up apologizing and apologizing to George Floyd for not doing more. ...
 I have a black father, a black brother, black friends, and I look at that, and I look at how that could have been one of them.
 "That was then 17-year-old Darnella Frazier.
 She recorded the now infamous video showing some of the final minutes of Floyd's life.
 She testified along with her 9-year-old cousin, who was also at the scene.
 They both appeared via audio only given their ages at the time of the incident."

 Read more https://crooksandliars.com/2021/03/devastating-testimony-chauvin-trial-i